List of songs recorded by Linkin Park

 In 2014, the band released an album, The Hunting Party, which features a more raw and loud sound compared to their other albums.
 The album is the first one to have featuring artists like Page Hamilton of Helmet, Rakim, Daron Malakian of System of a Down and Tom Morello of Rage Against the Machine.
 The album spawned five singles, "Guilty All the Same", "Until It's Gone", "Wastelands", "Rebellion" and "Final Masquerade".

 In 2017, the band released their most recent album One More Light, which features a drastic sound change.
 The album was described as pop, pop rock, electropop, and electronic rock.
 The album features Pusha T, Stormzy, and Kiiara.
 The album spawned three singles, "Heavy", "Talking to Myself", and "One More Light".
-This is the last album to feature lead singer Chester Bennington before his death in July 2017.
+This is the last album to feature lead singer Chester Bennington before his death in July 2017, and drummer Rob Bourdon, who would depart the band prior to their 2024 reunion.

+The band reformed in 2024 with the addition of Emily Armstrong as lead vocalist and Colin Brittain as the band's drummer.
+The eighth Linkin Park album, From Zero, was released on November 15, 2024, with four new singles: "The Emptiness Machine", "Heavy Is the Crown", "Over Each Other", and "Two Faced".
+Two further singles "Up From the Bottom" and "Unshatter" were released leading up to the release of the deluxe edition of the album on May 16, 2025.